 If you’re still struggling to decide between Ad Inserter and Advanced ads or need help implementing these plugins, don’t sweat it.
-Sign up to MonetizeMore and have our ad ops experts show you which plugin would be best for your website and help you get set up!
+Sign up for a Profesional account at MonetizeMore today and have our ad ops experts show you which plugin would be best for your website and help you get set up!

 How do you use Ad Inserter?